Naereen/Lempel-Ziv_Complexity/README.md

 # Python implementation of Lempel-Ziv Complexity

-This repository contains a small, simple and efficient implement of the [Lempel-Ziv complexity](https://en.wikipedia.org/wiki/Lempel-Ziv_complexity) algorithm.
+This repository contains a small, simple and efficient implementation of the [Lempel-Ziv complexity](https://en.wikipedia.org/wiki/Lempel-Ziv_complexity) algorithm.

 ## Examples
 ### Simple usage